Industrial Revolution in Scotland: Background

 By the start of the eighteenth century, a political union between Scotland and England became politically and economically attractive, promising to open up the much larger markets of England, as well as those of the growing British Empire.
 The Scottish parliament voted on 6 January 1707, by 110 to 69 to adopt the Treaty of Union.
 It was a full economic union.
 Most of its 25 articles dealt with economic arrangements for the new state known as "Great Britain".
 It added 45 Scots to the 513 members of the House of Commons of Great Britain and 16 Scots to the 190 members of the House of Lords, and ended the Scottish parliament.
 It also replaced the Scottish systems of currency, taxation and laws regulating trade with laws made in London.
 England had about five times the population of Scotland at the time, and about 36 times as much wealth.

 Major factors that facilitated industrialisation in Scotland included cheap and abundant labour; natural resources that included coal, blackband ironstone and potential water power; the development of new technologies, among them the steam engine and markets that would buy Scottish products.
-Other factors that also contributed to the process included the improvement of transport links, which helped facilitated the movement of goods, an extensive banking system, and the widespread adoption of ideas about economic development with their origins in the Scottish Enlightenment.
+Other contributing factors included improved transport links that facilitated the movement of goods, an extensive banking system, and the widespread adoption of economic ideas originating in the Scottish Enlightenment.